-The clinical experts noted that, while there are currently no therapy options available after adjuvant chemotherapy for patients with resected stage IB-IIIA NSCLC who have PD-L1 TPS < 50%, atezolizumab is currently the treatment of choice for patients with TPS ≥
+The clinical experts noted that, while there are currently no therapy options available after adjuvant chemotherapy for patients with resected stage IB to IIIA NSCLC who have a PD-L1 TPS of less than 50%, atezolizumab is currently the treatment of choice for patients with a PD-L1 TPS of 50% or greater.

-50%.
 They commented that the results from this ITC support the current therapy guidelines and the sponsor's reimbursement request.